-The first measure is to capture the enemy alive and force him to swear an oath: a warrior wins a battle by destroying the enemy's military camp and capturing his opponents alive; he then induces them to swear an oath to no longer antagonize him, after which the warrior releases them.44 The Bhojājānīyajātaka ("Swift Horse Jātaka") tells a story about a military horse (another former life of the Buddha) that destroyed seven enemy kings' military camps (balakoṭṭhakaṃ bhinditvā), captured the kings alive (jīvagāhaṃ gahetvā), and asked his king to spare them and send them back to their countries if they would take an oath (sapathaṃ) to no longer antagonize him.45 Similarly, in the Alīnacittajātaka ("Alīnacitta Jātaka"), Prince Alīnacitta (another former life of the Buddha) won a war against the king of Kosala with the help of his military elephant, which destroyed the enemy king's military attained rebirth] in accordance with [his] karma.
-In [his] present [life], as a result of the karma [that he] acquired from having blocked the passages and having closed the city for seven days, he remained in a pot of blood (his mother's womb) for seven years and experienced a difficult birth for seven days. . . .
+The first measure is to capture the enemy alive and force him to swear an oath: a warrior wins a battle by destroying the enemy's military camp and capturing his opponents alive; he then induces them to swear an oath to no longer antagonize him, after which the warrior releases them.44 The Bhojājānīyajātaka ("Swift Horse Jātaka") tells a story about a military horse (another former life of the Buddha) that destroyed seven enemy kings' military camps (balakoṭṭhakaṃ bhinditvā), captured the kings alive (jīvagāhaṃ gahetvā), and asked his king to spare them and send them back to their countries if they would take an oath (sapathaṃ) to no longer antagonize him.45 Similarly, in the Alīnacittajātaka ("Alīnacitta Jātaka"), Prince Alīnacitta (another former life of the Buddha) won a war against the king of Kosala with the help of his military elephant, which destroyed the enemy king's military camp, captured the king alive, admonished (ovaditvā) the captive king with the words, 'From now on you must be careful; never think [the prince is just] a young boy!' and released him.
+In this case, for seven years and experienced a difficult birth for seven days....
 Suppavāsā (the prince's mother in the present life) also [suffered this]: Because [she] advised, 'O my son, block and take the city!,' she conceived a fetus in [her] womb for seven years and had a difficult childbirth for seven days.")
 See also (Tanabe 1987, pp. 111-12) for translation.